-PwC owns up to Oscars flub
+PwC: 'We failed the Academy' in best picture mess up

 PwC has several measures in place meant to prevent such occurrences.

 A 2016 Los Angeles Times story detailed one such precaution: the envelopes themselves.
-They names of the categories are printed on the outside to prevent confusion and the text used is "large enough for a presenter and cameras to read easily," the piece noted.
+The names of the categories are printed on the outside to prevent confusion and the text used is "large enough for a presenter and cameras to read easily," the piece noted.

 It's worth noting, however, that this year's envelope design was changed from gold paper with white labels to red paper with gold lettering -- considerably harder to read in dim backstage lighting.

-To the cameras on stage, the misstep was clear.
-Photos from Sunday confirmed that Dunaway and Beatty had the wrong envelope on stage.
+To the cameras capturing the action on stage, the misstep was clear.
+Photos from Sunday, examined in detail in the hours after the show, confirmed that Dunaway and Beatty had the wrong envelope on stage.

-After looking at the card, Dunaway, who declined to comment on the event, then announced "La La Land" had won best picture.
+Dunaway, who was the one to announce "La La Land" had won best picture, has declined to comment on the event.

-After the envelopes are stuffed with the winners' names, they are sealed by the only two people who know the results ahead of the ceremony -- in this case, Martha Ruiz and Cullinan.
-Two sets of winner-containing envelopes are made and Ruiz and Cullinan are tasked with taking them to the ceremony, flanked by guards.
+After the envelopes are stuffed with the winners' names, they are sealed by the only two people who know the results ahead of the ceremony -- in this case, Ruiz and Cullinan.
+Two sets of winner-containing envelopes are made, and Ruiz and Cullinan are tasked with taking them to the ceremony, flanked by guards.

-At the ceremony, Ruiz and Cullinan alternate handing envelopes to presenters from opposite sides of the stage.

 As an additional safety measure, Ruiz and Cullinan memorize the names of the winners.
 This is so they can be quick to respond in case the wrong name is read or share the winner with presenters in case something happens to the envelopes.